Fil/d3-geo-voronoi/README.md

 Given a set of points in spherical coordinates `[lon, lat]`, it computes their Delaunay triangulation and its dual, the Voronoi diagram.

-In addition, it offers convenience methods to create the [Urquhart graph](https://en.wikipedia.org/wiki/Urquhart_graph) of the set of sites, extract the circumcenters of the Delaunay triangles, and find the cell that contains any given point on the sphere.
+In addition, it offers convenience methods to create the convex hull, the [Urquhart graph](https://en.wikipedia.org/wiki/Urquhart_graph) of the set of sites, to extract the circumcenters of the Delaunay triangles, and to find the cell that contains any given point on the sphere.

 ## Installing